andreasvisbech/Ab_interface_mapping/README.md

   * Extracting fasta sequences of antibody variable domains.
   * Counting the number of amino acids in the different antibody domains of each chain.

-- Takes "Summary_all.tsv", "Thera_all.tsv" and pdb files located in "imgt_all_clean" folder.
+- Takes "Summary_all.tsv" and pdb files located in "imgt_all_clean" folder.
-- The pdb folder path and the input files are hard coded after defining the functions (approx. line 171).

 SCRIPT #2: